H. P. Lovecraft: Legacy

 Lovecraft's works have influenced many writers and other creators.
 Stephen King has cited Lovecraft as a major influence on his works.
 As a child in the 1960s, he came across a volume of Lovecraft's works which inspired him to write his fiction.
 He goes on to argue that all works in the horror genre that were written after Lovecraft were influenced by him.
 In the field of comics, Alan Moore has described Lovecraft as having been a formative influence on his graphic novels.
 Film director John Carpenter's films include direct references and quotations of Lovecraft's fiction, in addition to their use of a Lovecraftian aesthetic and themes.
-Guillermo del Toro has been similarly influenced by Lovecraft's corpus.
+Guillermo del Toro was similarly influenced by Lovecraft's corpus.

 The first World Fantasy Awards were held in Providence in 1975.
 The theme was "The Lovecraft Circle".
-Until 2015, winners were presented with an elongated bust of Lovecraft that was designed by cartoonist Gahan Wilson, nicknamed the "Howard".
+Until 2015, winners were presented with an elongated bust of Lovecraft that was designed by the cartoonist Gahan Wilson, nicknamed the "Howard".
 In November 2015 it was announced that the World Fantasy Award trophy would no longer be modeled on H. P. Lovecraft in response to the author's views on race.
 After the World Fantasy Award dropped their connection to Lovecraft, The Atlantic commented that "In the end, Lovecraft still wins—people who've never read a page of his work will still know who Cthulhu is for years to come, and his legacy lives on in the work of Stephen King, Guillermo del Toro, and Neil Gaiman."

 In 2016, Lovecraft was inducted into the Museum of Pop Culture's Science Fiction and Fantasy Hall of Fame.
-Three years later, Lovecraft and the other mythos authors were posthumously awarded the 1945 Retro-Hugo Award for Best Series for their contributions to the Cthulhu Mythos.
+Three years later, Lovecraft and the other Cthulhu Mythos authors were posthumously awarded the 1945 Retro-Hugo Award for Best Series for their contributions to it.